ecmwf/polytope-mars/docs/user_guide/timeseries.md

 ```
 In this case every second step will be returned if it exists.

 As `range` is an optional field it can be left out, however there is not a default value.
-Instead the user has to include the timeseries `axis` in the main body of the request like below:
+Instead the user has to include the timeseries `axes` in the main body of the request like below:

 ```python
 request = {